cgenglab/website/content/en/authors/moroto/_index.md

 ### About Avater
-The avatar image consists of 425 translucent circles.
+The old avatar image consists of 425 translucent circles.
 Click [here](./avatar_circle.jpg) to see the full quality image.
 This was generated using the solver for the TopCoder Marathon Match 95.

+The new avatar image is [here](./avatar.jpg).

 ### Links
 - [Mitou-Meikan (Japanese)](https://scrapbox.io/mitou-meikan/%E8%AB%B8%E6%88%B8_%E9%9B%84%E6%B2%BB)